himanshu1221/GoLang-Projects/Movie_CRUD_API/Readme.md

 - Pointer : pointer is a variable that stores the address of an object stored in memory
 - Slice : Slices are similar to arrays, but are more powerful and flexible
 - mux.NewRouter() : It allows you to create a router that will apply a set of matches to all routes you register with it
+- http.ListenAndServe : Is is used to start the server at a given port using all the routes that have been declared
+- Log.Fatal : It is used to Log out the error if any
+-